-Power supply to hoist and trolley must be the same voltage, frequency, and phase that are specified on the hoist and trolley nameplate.
+Power supply to hoist and trolley must be the same voltage, frequency, and phase that are specied on the hoist and trolley nameplate.

-2-4.
+2-5.
 PRE-OPERATIONAL CHECKS

-a) Check Oil Level.
-(Figure 2-1) The gearcase has been filled with oil to the proper level.
-However, this should be rechecked before operating the hoist.
+a.
+Check Oil Level.
+(Figure 4-1) The gearcase has been filled with oil to the proper level.
+However, this should be re-checked before operating the hoist.

-Check oil level by removing the Oil Level Plug indicated in Figure 2-1.
+Check oil level by removing the plug indicated in Figure 4-1.
 When properly filled, oil should be level with the bottom of the tapped hole.
 Fill to this level with oil as specified in Paragraph 4-2.e.

-- b) Check all connections for tightness of bolts, inclusion of lock washers or other type fasteners to ensure correct components have been used.
-This check must be made for all connections: mechanical, structural and electrical, including both field and factory-made connections. - c) Check to ensure that all shipping supports, tie-downs, brackets or other items used only for shipping or storage purposes are removed from the equipment. - d) Check Push Button Operation and Phasing.
-To properly check the phase of the hoist, follow these steps: - (1) With "POWER OFF", operate all the push buttons and determine that they do not bind or stick in any position.
+- b.
+Check trolley wheel engagement to the rail for float clearance.
+Make visual checks as well as measurement checks. - c.
+Check all connections for tightness of bolts, inclusion of lock washers or other type fasteners to ensure correct components have been used.
+This check must be made for all connections: mechanical, structural and electrical, including both field and factory-made connections. - d.
+Check to ensure that all shipping supports, tie-downs, brackets or other items used only for shipping or storage purposes are removed from the equipment. - e.
+Check to be certain that the trolley and bridge is clear and free of all obstructions. - f.
+Check Push Button Operation and Phasing.

+To properly check the phase of the hoist, follow these steps:

+With "POWER OFF", operate all the push buttons and determine that they do not bind or stick in any position.